darrenjw/scala-course/Setup.md

 *This step requires root/administrator access to your laptop, so if you don't have this, you will need help from your system administrator*

 Versions of Scala prior to 2.12.x worked with Java 6 and Java 7, but the 2.12.x Scala releases require Java 8, as Java 8 introduced a number of features which make it a better target for Scala compilation.
-I will be using Scala 2.12.1 in the course, so Java 8 is required.
-A more recent version of Java should also be fine.
+I will be using Scala 2.12.10 in the course, so Java 8 is required.
+A more recent version of Java (eg. Java 11) should also be fine.

 If you are running a Linux (or similar) system, you may prefer to use the [OpenJDK](http://openjdk.java.net/) rather than Oracle's Java.
 This is fine.
 On Debian-based Linux systems (including Ubuntu), this should be as simple as:
 ```bash